influxdata/telegraf/plugins/outputs/azure_blob/README.md

 ## Authentication

-You can authenticate to Azure Blob Storage via an account name/account key combination or via a SAS Url, which should have appropriate permissions.
+You can authenticate to Azure Blob Storage via an account name/account key combination or via a SAS Url.
+This pre-authenticated URL should include the name of the Blob Container and should have appropriate permissions (create and write).

 ## Configuration